 3. Tread carefully when buying over the Internet.
 Some companies, like Landice and True, will void your warranty if bought over the Internet and some have restrictions on delivery distances from an authorized dealer.
 If in doubt, call or email the factory.
 Another issue related to Internet buying is delivery.
 Many of us in the business know how difficult it is to ship a single treadmill or elliptical without having it damaged so deal with a company that has been doing it a long time and has already learned how to do it.
 Another issue to keep in mind is what you are going to do if you don’t like the machine.
 Most companies accept returns but the cost to ship the treadmill back to the factory can easily cost hundreds of dollars so it is quite an expensive trial test if the machine is returned.
-Also curbside delivery literally means what it says…the trucking company will sit it on the curb and it’s your problem to get it into the house so either purchase inside delivery or have help ready.
-Another issue is service…some have good service networks and others don’t but remember that you probably won’t get the type of personalized service you should expect from a local dealer.
-The best in the Internet business in our opinion are Icon- makers of the Epic...
-Gold's Gym...
-Healthrider...
-Image...
-Nordictrack...
-Proform...
-Reebok... and Weslo brands, Smooth, and Sole (listed in alphabetical order, not in any order of preference)
+Also curbside delivery literally means what it says…the trucking company will sit it on the curb and it’s your problem to get it into the house, so either pay for inside delivery or have help ready.
+Another issue is service…some internet companies have good service networks and others don’t but remember that you probably won’t get the type of personalized service you should expect from a local dealer.

 8. A great final tip is if you want to save a bit of money.
-Due to the influence of Asian parts, the lower end treadmills and ellipticals are getting better and better while the price is holding the line or in some cases, it actually dropping and the ones being made today in the $900 range are much better than the $900 machines made 10 years ago.
+Due to the influence of Asian parts, the lower end treadmills and ellipticals are getting better and better while the price is holding the line and the ones being made today in the $800 range are much better than the $800 machines made 10 years ago.
 If you need to save a few bucks and your doctor says it is OK, use a few degrees of incline always when you use your machine.
-If the machine is well maintained and if you use a bit of incline (on the treadmill), you can get by with a bit less of a machine than you might need otherwise.
+If the machine is well maintained and if you use a bit of incline (on the treadmill), you can get by with a bit less of a machine than you might otherwise need.
 The incline allows gravity to take over quite a bit of the workload from the drive system.
-We are able to measure this by using a simple AC/DC ammeter.
-The amp load (thus the load on the electrical system) is reduced when using even a degree or two of incline.
-A treadmill used with just a slight incline will last much longer than a comparably cared for treadmill that is used at level.
-Plus, if you are going green, you use fewer amps and that translates into less electricity.
-If you keep it clean and keep the walking belt well lubricated, that keeps the amp load lower too.
+A treadmill used with just a slight incline will last much longer than a comparably cared for treadmill that is used at a flat level.

 Click Here for 2008 Treadmill Reviews